andrecasal/remix-tailwind-template-string-bug/docs/guides/streaming.md

 ### Why not defer everything by default?

 The Remix defer API is another lever Remix offers to give you a nice way to choose between trade-offs.
 Do you want a better TTFB (Time to first byte)?
 Defer stuff.
-Do you want a low CLS (Content Layout Shift)?
+Do you want a lower LCP (Largest Contentful Paint)?
 Don't defer stuff.
-You want a better TTFB, but also want a lower CLS?
+You want a better TTFB, but also want a lower LCP?
 Defer just the slow and unimportant stuff.

 It's all trade-offs, and what's neat about the API design is that it's well suited for you to do easy experimentation to see which trade-offs lead to better results for your real-world key indicators.